Michigan Economic Development Corporation

 Having a clearly identified point of contact helps communities offer positive and personalized service which builds a foundation for a predictable development review experience.

-The key to aligning with this best practice criterion is to ensure the community's planning and zoning contact (typically the Zoning Administrator or Code Enforcement Officer) is clearly designated on the website in whatever spot a potential applicant is most likely to look at when researching what is needed for a permit.
-See some examples from other RRC communities:
+TIP: The development point of contact should be listed in whatever spot a potential applicant is most likely to look at when researching what is needed for a permit.

 3.3 | Conceptual Review Meetings